whiskyechobravo/kerko/docs/config-params.md

 that some fields from the default list may be required by Kerko, and removing those could cause crashes.

+Type: Dictionary

 ### `max_days`

 The age (in number of days) of the oldest items allowed into web feeds.
 The date field of the items is used for that purpose, and when no date is available, the date the item was added to Zotero is used instead.
-Defaults to `0` (no age limit).

 Unless your goal is to promote recent literature only, you should probably keep the default value.

-Note: Items with missing dates will be considered as very recent, to prevent them from being excluded from feeds.
+Items with missing dates will be considered as very recent, to prevent them from being excluded from feeds.
 For the same reason, items whose date lack the month and/or the day will be considered as from the 12th month of the year and/or the last day of the month.

+Type: Integer <br>
+Default value: `0` (i.e., no age limit)

 ## `kerko.meta.`

 ### `google_analytics_id`

 A Google Analytics stream ID, e.g., `'G-??????????'`.

-This variable is optional and is empty by default.
-If set and Flask is not running in debug mode, then the Google Analytics tag is inserted into the pages.
+If the value is not empty *and* Flask is not running in debug mode, then the Google Analytics tag is inserted into the pages.

+Type: String <br>
+Default value: `""`

 ### `highwirepress_tags`